-I am so excited to share this recipe with you from my latest Clean Eating Meal Prep Cookbook that was released in January 2021.
+I am excited to share this recipe from my latest Clean Eating Meal Prep Cookbook, released in January 2021.

-This is the fourth cookbook I’ve written, but the first one that I feel like is a true reflection of how I actually eat in real life.
+This is the fourth cookbook I’ve written, but the first one I feel is a true reflection of how I eat in real life.

 Treats Are Meant to Be Enjoyed

 While I am always encouraging the consumption of more fruits, vegetables, nuts, and seeds for better health, I encourage women to focus on mindful eating and moderation.

 Ice cream toppings are great, but they’re not always great for us.

 Replacing traditional ice cream toppings with fruit compote is a simply delicious way to reduce the amount of sugar consumed while also providing additional dietary fiber, vitamin C, and omega-3 fatty acids.